scarlinj/Challenge_5-Work_Day_Scheduler/README.md

 ## About / Synopsis

 Use this app to schedule your work day.
 You can schedule and save appointments in a convenient online location that will store your input.
+You can find the deployed application [Here](https://scarlinj.github.io/Work_Day_Scheduler/).

 ## Features